insane21shiv/3D-animated-website/README.md

 It has scrolling animations with are made by help of Canvas.
 Fully made by the help of HTML, CSS, and JavaScript.
 Took help from thisismagma website.
 Magma is International company and this website was made by Magma for having a great experience for customers to interact with 3D animation buildings.
+For better and proper experience open the website in desktop view only.